Konrad869/Konrad869/README.md

 front-end developer with a strong interest in modern web technologies.
 I work with HTML, CSS, JavaScript, and Angular.
 I value teamwork, a fast learning curve, and the opportunity to solve real-world problems using code.
-I also run my own organization on Github where I create my own open-source projects - https:/github.com/KonradOpenSource
+I also run my own organization on Github where I create my own open-source projects.